ntk148v/til/openstack/openstack-kolla/research_en.md

     - Repeatable, reliale and fast.
 As long as the Docker container are idemponent:

-        + Patching, upgrading the docker containers are atomic.
+        - Patching, upgrading the docker containers are atomic.

-        + The patches are applied upstream to docker image.
+        - The patches are applied upstream to docker image.
 Tags are then used for rolling forward and backward.

-## Introduction.
+## Introduction

 1. What exactly is it?